 The WPTF provides a voice through which members can influence the development of market structures throughout the region.
 The membership of WPTF includes energy service providers, scheduling coordinators, generators and power exchanges, all of which are active participants in the restructured California electricity market.
 WPTF has a vital interest in the development of a competitive electric market and in the reduction of barriers that may exist in the very structure of new markets.
 Therefore, WPTF has a significant interest in the issues discussed in the Commission’s November 1 Order.

 WPTF is encouraged by the Commission’s November 1 Order for several reasons.
-It allows for transactions to be made through new bilateral markets, encourages the state’s utilities to be active in forward markets, removes much of the current uncertainty regarding the possibility of retroactive refunds and suggests a significant reorganization of board governance for the California Independent System Operator (“ISO”) and the California Power Exchange (“PX”).
+It allows for transactions to be made through bilateral markets, encourages the state’s utilities to be active in forward markets, removes much of the current uncertainty regarding the possibility of retroactive refunds and suggests a significant reorganization of board governance for the California Independent System Operator (“ISO”) and the California Power Exchange (“PX”).
 However, the Order also imposes a $150/MWh “soft” price cap which contains several problematical elements.
 WPTF believes that certain of these measures need to be clarified or refined and therefore offers suggestion herein with regard to those issues.

 I. The Commission’s Immediate Measures Should be Adopted, With Some Modifications